-I sent my husband a text message trying to sell him on my grand idea: a room at the Roosevelt in New Orleans, an outdoor dinner, and a carriage ride around the city looking at Christmas lights.
-Outdoors.
-Distanced.
-Safe, right?
+I sent my husband a text messages trying to sell him on my grand idea: a room at the Roosevelt in New Orleans, an outdoor dinner, and a carriage ride around the city looking at Christmas lights.

-It was time to refocus and dream up some new Very Covid Christmas traditions and this is what we’ve come up with so far:
+These are new Christmas traditions we’ve come up with so far:

 1. THE MAGIC OF CAMPING